 About Our Charity

-Being in hospital can be a pretty miserable time especially when you’re a child.
-Not being able to go to school, see your friends or enjoy a home cooked meal are all simple things we take for granted and can cause a child psychological distress especially if they don’t understand why they need to be in hospital.
+We know that being in hospital can be a pretty miserable time, that’s even more so when you’re a child.
+Not being able to go to school, see their friends or enjoy a home cooked meal are all simple things that can cause a child psychological distress, especially if they don’t understand why they need to be in hospital.
 We aim to alleviate some of that stress and anxiety by providing a much needed distraction for the children.

-We mostly support children undergoing treatments at Alder Hey Children’s Hospital by delivering gifts and toys to bring smiles to the children’s faces.
+We mostly support children undergoing treatments at Alder Hey Children’s Hospital and Ormskirk Hospital by delivering gifts and toys to bring smiles to the children’s faces.
 We make regular visits throughout the year and every donation we receive goes to supporting the work we do.
+We have also supported local hospices and other hospitals within the North West of England.

 Thank you for your support xxx

-James Apter was born with Cystic Fibrosis and sadly diagnosed with Acute Myeloid Leukemia on April 8th 2011.
+James Apter was born with Cystic Fibrosis and sadly diagnosed with Acute Myeloid Leukemia in April 2011.
 James fought hard for 5 months and lost his battle on 8th September 2011 leaving us all heartbroken and devastated, aged just 9 years old.

 James was a kind and considerate young man who was very fondly thought of by everyone who met him.
 He had a very caring nature and loved helping others.
 After James had passed we needed a way to keep his memory alive.
 We decided to set up the friendship fund to make this happen.